origadmin/adptool/.issues/2-unnamed-and-blank-param-errors.md

 ### Description

 `adptool` had two related issues when processing function parameters:
-1. When a function parameter had a type but no name (e.g., `func(log.Logger)`), the generated function call would omit this parameter.
+1. When a function parameter had a type but no name (e.g., `func(int)`), the generated function call would omit this parameter.
 2. When a function parameter used the blank identifier `_` as its name (e.g., `_ context.Context`), the generated function call would also use `_`, which is a syntax error in Go.

 ### Solution